 How the Cistercians monks rebuilt the Yorkshire economy after the devastation caused by William the Conqueror's Harrying of the North.
 By using their skills in sheep farming, lead mining and iron working they transformed the economy - and also introduced cheese-making to Wensleydale.

-Views: 539 | Enquiries: 2Since retiring in 2015 as a specialist in career change (job change and pre-retirement), Peter has volunteered as a guide at Fountains Abbey (which receives the fees for this talk).
-He has also presented a radio programme - a History of the World Special - based on his Uncle Bryn's 5 years in prisoner-of-war camps in Germany, Czechoslovakia and Poland.
-The programme centred on a portrait in oils of Bryn's wife Peggy, which was painted, from a Red Cross postcard, by a Jewish prisoner during Bryn's 6 months in Auschwitz
+Views: 572 | Enquiries: 2Since retiring in 2015 as a specialist in career change, Peter has volunteered as a guide at Fountains Abbey (which receives the fees for these talks).
+He has also presented a radio programme - a History of the World Special.
+The programme focusses on an object belonging to his Uncle Bryn - an oil painting of Bryn's wife.
+Peggy - which was painted in Auschwitz by a Jewish prisoner while Bryn, a POW at Stalag VIIIB, was there on a 6 month working party

 If you are interested in this talk and wish to contact the speaker, please complete the following form: